 For the past 24 years I have worked in the field of Information Technology, and currently work as the Technology Director for a school district in Oregon.
 I am Microsoft certified (MCP, MCSA, MCTS), but am passionate about all things sysadmin related.
 I’ve self-taught FreeBSD, Gentoo, Redhat, CentOS, and Ubuntu, but my preferred OS is FreeBSD.

-My current work environment revolves around providing support services for 800 staff and 5,500 students.
-I wear many, many hats as it is a typical K-12 environment (lack of funding means optimizing services, TCO, ROI, etc.) and always finding ways to get done what’s needed with very sparse consideration of realistic support matrices.
-I am the principal architect/engineer of our current infrastructure environment (complete rebuild completed in 2015).
-I am also the principal sysadmin running 45 virtualized (VMWare-4 host cluster) servers, 10 physical servers, 80 access switches (13 sites) connected to Cisco core devices and almost 300 wireless access points, adding more soon.
-I run everything from Ubuntu and FreeBSD web servers, to back office Lync, Exchange and System Center services; ChromeOS and IOS MDM services.
-Soon to be converting our entire telephony environment to a cloud-based VoIP system.
+My current work environment revolves around providing support services for 800+ staff and 5,600 students.
+I wear many, many hats as it is a typical K-12 environment (lack of funding means optimizing services, TCO, ROI, etc.) and always finding ways to get done what’s needed with very sparse or realistic support matrices.
+I am the principal architect/engineer of our current infrastructure environment (physical network, wireless, VoIP, security), which was completed in 2015.
+I am also the principal sysadmin running 50 virtualized (VMWare-4 host cluster) servers, 10 physical servers, 120 access switches (13 sites) connected to Cisco core devices with over 400 wireless access points.
+I run everything from Ubuntu and FreeBSD web servers, to back office Lync, Exchange and System Center services, Chrome OS and IOS MDM services and cloud-based VoIP systems.